 Purpose

 The purpose of the final paper is to summarize results for two interesting questions using a combination of figures, tables, and modeling techniques.
 Written communication is an integral part of data science.
 This is your opportunity to develop a high quality blog post/article that could potentially be published to the web and used in future job interviews.
+The findings should not overlap with what you have done in the EDA report.

 Requirements